horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 It was not until the final sections that he defined functions which simplify this expansion.
 On page 196 is the section titled "Elliptic Functions Are Rational Functions.
 On The Functions $H$, $\Theta$ Which Take The Place Of The Numerator And The Denominator."

-Jacobi had previously simplified the expansion of \sin \operatorname{am} by defining two functions,
+Jacobi had previously simplified the expansion of $\sin \operatorname{am}$ by defining two functions,

 <div>
 $$\frac{\Theta\left(\frac{2 K x}{\pi}\right)}{\Theta(0)}=\frac{\left(1-2 q \cos 2 x+q^{2}\right)\left(1-2 q^{3} \cos 2 x+q^{6}\right)\left(1-2 q^{5} \cos 2 x+q^{10}\right) \cdots}{\left[(1-q)\left(1-q^{3}\right)\left(1-q^{5}\right)\left(1-q^{7}\right) \cdots\right]^{2}}$$